nowol/NoWoL.TestingUtilities/readme.md

 Before you can test the input arguments of a method or constructor you need to acquire an `ArgumentsValidator`.
 The library provides a helper class called `ArgumentsValidatorHelper` to help with the validator creation.
 Once you have your validator you will need to configure every parameters using the `SetupParameter` method and then call `Validate` to test the parameters.

-> Note: `out/ref` parameters are not yet supported.

 ```csharp
 // the sample code below will use the following class definition
 public class TestClass